Class Arachnida (Arachnids)

 Body length 5 mm.

-This very common harvestman has medium-length legs, and has quite variable ground colouration ranging from grey, pinkish or brownish, with variable patterning.
+A very common harvestman which has medium-length legs, and has quite variable ground colouration ranging from grey, pinkish or brownish, with variable patterning.
 It has an inconspicuous trident, and silvery-white, smooth ocularium (structure which holds the eyes).
 The annulations on the legs can vary also.